-The first two datasets are publicly available\footnote{\url{https://github.com/jackyin12/MStream.}}, and have been adopted in previous studies~\cite{Yin14-KDD,Yin18-KDD}.
 For preprocessing, we utilize typical procedures in text processing, which consists of converting words into lowercase, removing stop words and irregular words, and applying Porter stemming.
-In addition, words with frequency below $5$ are discarded.
-The detailed statistics of all datasets can be found in Table~\ref{tbl:data_stats}. \textit{\#Cluster} and \textit{\#Document} refer to the actual number of clusters and documents for each dataset. \textit{Vocabulary} is the number of remaining tokens after preprocessing. \textit{Avg Len} stands for the average length of documents counted in words.
+In addition, words with frequencies below $5$ are discarded.
+The detailed statistics of all datasets can be found in Table~\ref{tbl:data_stats}. \textit{\#Cluster} and \textit{\#Text} refer to the actual number of clusters and texts for each dataset, respectively. \textit{Vocabulary} is the number of remaining word tokens after preprocessing. \textit{Avg.
+Len.} stands for the average length of texts counted in words.